Official Global Travel Advisories

 Before crossing the border, put your device in airplane mode to ensure remote files don’t get downloaded accidentally.

-The preclearance service provides clearance for entry into the United States for persons and their luggage—including immigration, customs and agriculture inspections—at a Canadian preclearance airport before departure instead of on arrival in the United States.
+The preclearance service provides clearance for entry into the United States for persons and their luggage at a Canadian preclearance airport before departure instead of on arrival in the United States.

-When using U.S. preclearance facilities at a Canadian airport, you must meet U.S. entry requirements and you will be interviewed by a U.S. preclearance officer.
-It is an offence under Canada’s Preclearance Act to knowingly make a false or deceptive statement to a preclearance officer.
-U.S. officials are authorized to inspect your luggage and can refuse you entry into the United States.
+When using U.S. preclearance facilities at a Canadian airport, you must meet U.S. entry requirements.
+You will be interviewed by a U.S. preclearance officer.
+They are authorized to inspect your luggage and can refuse you entry into the United States.

 - the Canadian Charter of Rights and Freedoms